/Teaching/Operating Systems/Tutorials/Default SWEB’s features

 startup() was called, SWEB is considered to be running.

 Startup() will perform some setups.
-First determining the amount of available Kernel Memory, followed by the creation of the Kernel Memory Manager and the Page Manager.
-The functionality of the the most important of the mentioned components is described in detail in the following section.
+First, it determines the amount of available Kernel Memory, followed by the creation of the Kernel Memory Manager and the Page Manager.
+The functionality of the most important of the mentioned components is described in detail in the following section.

 Then the console is created.
-As you now for sure it is used to print out text to the screen.
-Next step the initialization of the Virtual File System.
+As you know for sure it is used to print text to the screen.
+The next step is the initialization of the Virtual File System.

 Scheduler is created and started.